 Below are some helpful and fun fundraising tips.
 Always remember that not everyone you ask will be able to help out, but many will.
 And the only way to find out is to ask.

 A cure for Inflammatory Bowel Disease can be found within our lifetime if we continue to fund the cutting edge research that is done right here in Canada.
 100% of your donations will go directly to the Crohn's and Colitis Foundation of Canada is support of finding a cure.

-Download a pledge form from this web site, and start collecting pledges in person
+4) Download a pledge form from this website, and start collecting pledges in person

 Hi, my name is Liz Joyce.
-I am 29 years old and am a self-employed personal trainer.
-Outwardly I have the appearance of being the picture of health, but the driving force behind my involvement with the Whistler Half Marathon and the Crohn’s and Colitis Foundation of Canada is that I have Ulcerative Colitis.
+I am a self-employed personal trainer.
+Outwardly I have the appearance of being the picture of health, but the driving force behind my involvement with the Whistler Half Marathon and Crohn’s and Colitis Canada is that I have Ulcerative Colitis.
 When you think of someone that lives with the daily uncertainty of a chronic illness, you may wonder, who is this person?
 What does the face of someone with Colitis look like?
 Well, this is me.